GeodataTools/geodata/docs/source/modeling/wind/interpolation.rst

     interpolation.
 You only need to call it once after loading the dataset.
 From that point on, you can load and use the model directly without re-preparing it.

-Step 4: Perform the interpolation
+Step 4: Estimate using the interpolation model
 ----------------------------------

 Now that we have prepared the model, we can perform the interpolation to estimate wind speed at the desired locations.
-Suppose we want to estimate the wind speed at a height of 60 above ground during Jaunary of 2006 for the entire region covered by the original dataset, we can do this as follows:
+Suppose we want to estimate the wind speed at a height of 60 m above ground during Jaunary of 2006 for the entire region covered by the original dataset, we can do this as follows:

 .. code:: Python